-Carleigh is an associate attorney on Bill Taaffe’s team, and her practice focuses on commercial liability defense and personal lines defense.
+Carleigh is an associate attorney with her practice focusing on commercial liability defense and personal lines defense.

 Carleigh graduated from Northwestern School of Law at Lewis & Clark in 2020.
 Prior to that, she attended Albion College where she earned her Bachelor of Science in biology and a minor in psychology.
 Carleigh is now licensed to practice law in Oregon.
 During her years in law school, Carleigh was a representative within the Student Bar Association (SBA), participated in Appellate Moot Court, and was a co-founder of Students for Eliminating Environmental Discrimination (SEED).
 After graduating from law school in 2020, she took a judicial clerkship position with the Honorable Jeffrey S. Jones at Clackamas County Circuit Court.
 There she learned the intricacies of complex case litigation, civil and criminal procedure, the best strategies to use as a litigator, and developed a deeper understanding regarding the rules of evidence through the tutelage of one of the top evidence experts in Oregon.
 This position allowed Carleigh to obtain extensive experience in motions practice, Uniform Trial Court Rules (UTCR), and proper procedure for both jury trials and court trials.